This section describes current restrictions of Pgpool-II.

 In other mode, including Slony mode, large objects are not supported.

-Creating/inserting/updating/deleting temporary tables are always executed on the master (primary) in master slave mode.
-SELECT on these tables is executed on master as well.
+Creating/inserting/updating/deleting temporary tables are always executed on the primary in native replication mode.
+SELECT on these tables is executed on primary as well.
 However if the temporary table name is used as a literal in SELECT, there's no way to detect it, and the SELECT will be load balanced.
 That will trigger a "not found the table" error or will find another table having same name.
 To avoid the problem, use /*NO LOAD BALANCE*/ SQL comment.

 Note that such literal table names used in queries to access system catalogs do cause problems described above. psql's \d command produces such that query:

-In such that case Pgpool-II always sends the query to master and will not cause the problem.
+In such that case Pgpool-II always sends the query to primary and will not cause the problem.

 Tables created by CREATE TEMP TABLE will be deleted at the end of the session by specifying DISCARD ALL in reset_query_list if you are using PostgreSQL 8.3 or later.